Skip to Content

 Sweet Tart Crust Recipe

-This basic tart crust recipe (pâte sucrée) is lightly sweet with a short, melt in your mouth texture, but is sturdy and easy to work with.
+This basic tart crust recipe (pâte sucrée) is lightly sweet with a short, melt-in-your-mouth texture, but is sturdy and easy to work with.
 It’s the perfect pastry recipe for any tart recipe you wish to create.

 Sweet Tart Crust Recipe-- a tender, slightly sweet tart shell for creating beautiful tarts.